How to: Use Signal on iOS

 You will see a list of all the registered Signal users in your contacts.

-When you tap a contact, you’ll be brought to the text-messaging screen for your contact.
-From this screen, you can send end-to-end encrypted text, picture, or video messages.
+When you tap a contact, you’ll be brought to the conversation screen for your contact.
+From this screen, you can send end-to-end encrypted text, picture, stickers, audio, or video messages.

 How to Initiate an Encrypted Call